Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Summary

 In conclusion, we have studied the energy dependence of the fluctuations of net-baryon productions through higher moments namely $S\sigma$ and $\kappa\sigma^2$ using HRG with Tsallis non-extensive distribution function.
-When the non-extensive parameter $q$ is close to unity, the moments obtained using HRG-Tsallis model can be interpreted as the weighted average of the moments estimated using many Boltzmann distribution corresponding to the distribution of temperatures over the whole phase space.
-It is shown that this HRG-Tsallis model can explain the energy dependence of $S\sigma$ and $\kappa\sigma^2$ measurements of recently published STAR data corresponding to the most peripheral collisions which is otherwise impossible to explain using normal HRG model which predicts $\kappa\sigma^2$ close to unity for net-baryon productions.
-The HRG-Tsallis model also explains the energy dependence of $s\sigma$ data of central collision.
-However, the model can not explain the corresponding $k\sigma^2$ values of the central collision particularly at energies $19.6$ GeV and $27$ GeV.
+When the non-extensive parameter $q$ is close to unity, the moments obtained using HRG-Tsallis model can be interpreted as the weighted average of the moments estimated using many Boltzmann distributions corresponding to the distribution of temperatures over the whole phase space.
+It is shown that HRG-Tsallis model can explain the energy dependence of $S\sigma$ and $\kappa\sigma^2$ measurements of the most peripheral collisions which is otherwise difficult to explain using the normal HRG model which predicts $\kappa\sigma^2$ close to unity for net-baryon productions.
+The HRG-Tsallis model also explains the energy dependence of $S\sigma$ data of central collision.
+However, the model can not explain the corresponding $k\sigma^2$ values for the central collisions particularly at energies $19.6$ GeV and $27$ GeV at the same time.
 This deviation is so significant that it is an indication of the presence of additional fluctuations at around $20$ GeV which may have some dynamical origin not contained in the HRG-Tsallis model.
 These dynamical fluctuations may originate from a QCD phase transition of hadronic to partonic medium.
 This study also provides an alternative baseline for the experimental results for the moments of the net-proton multiplicity distributions which may indicate the possible presence of a phase transition and the critical point in high energy heavy-ion collisions.